uber/piranha/generic/README.md

 Currently, Piranha provides deep clean ups for edits that belong the groups -  `replace_expression_with_boolean_literal` , `delete_statement`, and `delete_method`.

 ### Configuring a new language
-At a higher level, Piranha updates the feature flag API usages related to the stale flag and then cleans up the resulting dead code.
+This section describes how to configure Piranha to support a new language.
-The configuration discussed in the previous section, describes how to specify the updates to the flag API usages.
+Users who do not intend to onboard a new language can skip this section.
-This section will describe how to encode cleanup rules that would be triggered based on the update to the flag API usages.
+This section will describe how to encode cleanup rules that are triggered based on the update applied to the flag API usages.
 These rules should perform cleanups like simplifying boolean expressions, or if statements when the condition is constant, or deleting empty interfaces, or inlining variables.
 For instance, the below example shows a rule that simplifies a `or` operation where its RHS is true.
 ```